lrothack/dev-ops/README.md

-# Sample project
+# Python DevOps Template

-Intended for demonstrating DevOps/MLOps integration.
+This project is intended to be used as a template in order to set up a simple dev-ops pipeline for your Python code.

 ## Python project structure